November 12, 2022

 The trek towards Everest Base Camp does not require ropes, stairs, ice axes, etc. Having a guide or porter makes your journey more comfortable and decreases the difficulty level.

-One of the significant factors contributing to Everest Base Camp Trek difficulty is high altitude.
-You will start the journey from Lukla 2860m and reach up to Kala Pattar 5545m.
+One of the significant factors contributing to the Everest Base Camp Trek Difficulty is high altitude.
+You will start the journey from Lukla at 2860m and reach Kala Pattar at 5545m.

-Most of the trekkers consider the summit of Mountain Everest 8848m difficult but not Everest Base Camp 5380m.
-This altitude is also challenging to achieve because you may suffer from Acute Mountain Sickness(AMS).
-You always have a threat of altitude sickness while traveling anywhere 2500 to 3000m.
+Most trekkers consider the summit of Mountain Everest at 8848m difficult but not Everest Base Camp Elevation at 5380m.
+This attitude is also challenging to achieve because you may suffer from Acute Mountain Sickness(AMS).
+You always have a threat of altitude sickness while traveling anywhere from 2500 to 3000m.

 Trekking without any acclimatization and ignoring the initial symptoms can lead you to severe cases of altitude sickness.
 In such cases, you should consult with your guide and follow the itinerary.
 Drink lots of water and keep your body hydrated.
 Don’t ignore the acclimatization day because it is there in the plan to make you adapt to the changing environment.

-Before heading towards the journey of Everest Base Camp, you need to make yourself for upcoming rough trails.
-At least you need to have a moderate level of fitness, and you need to start this before a couple of months.
+Before heading towards the journey of Everest Base Camp, you need to make yourself up for upcoming rough trails.
+At least you need to have a moderate level of fitness, and you need to start this in a couple of months.